We are hoarding oranges. We don’t eat oranges, but they keep turning up, hence the collection.

 - 1 onion

 - Using a sharp knife, remove the peel from the oranges.
-Cut each orange in half, squeeze into the slow cooker and and place halves into the slow cooker, cut side down.
+Cut each orange in half, squeeze the juice into the slow cooker and then add the halves into the slow cooker, cut side down.

-- Add soy sauce, brown sugar, chili flakes, garlic and bay leaves to the to the the slow cooker.
+- Add soy sauce, brown sugar, chilli flakes (if using), garlic and bay leaves to the to the the ceramic crock.
 Mix.

-- Cook pork for 8-12 hours on low.
-Turn pork once during the cooking process (if possible) for even cooking.
+- Cook pork for 8 hours on low.
+Turn pork once (if possible) during the cooking process for more even cooking.

-- When pork is cooked, remove all mention of bone and the 3 bay leaves.
+- When pork is cooked, remove and discard all mention of bone and the 3 bay leaves.
 Ladle out as much liquid as you can into a saucepan and boil, uncovered until reduced by at least half.
-In the meantime, using 2 forks, shred the meat right inside the slow cooker by gently pulling it apart.
+In the meantime, shred the meat while still inside the slow cooker by gently pulling it apart with 2 forks.
 Add the reduced sauce back to the slow cooker and mix the shredded pork into the sauce.
 Taste and add salt and pepper to your own preference.

 - For lunch on Saturday: Start marinating the pork on Friday morning.
 Start slow cooker on Friday night.
 Pork will be ready to pull on Saturday morning.